Nepal Insurance Authority: Laws and legislation

 In addition to these, the authority also publishes different bylaws, circulars and directives related to specific parts of the insurance business.

-Insurance Companies in Nepal
+Insurance companies in Nepal

 As of January 2023, there are 38 licensed insurance companies in Nepal operating under the Beema Pradhikaran.
-Among the 38 companies, 18 are life insurers, 18 are non-life insurers and 2 are re-insurers.
+Among the 35 companies, 14 are life insurers, 14 are non-life insurers, 2 are re-insurers, 2 micro life insurance companies, and 3 micro non-life insurance companies.
 A detailed list of the companies can be found here: List of insurance companies in Nepal.

 Beema Pradhikaran is also currently in the process of issuing licences to new micro-insurance companies in Nepal.